Routing strategy

 "recurrence": "YEARLY"

-A condition is the fundamental part of our dynamic routing rules.
-It contains a rule and links to a RoutingStrategyNode that applies if the rule gets matched.
-Also it may define a following condition to be evaluated if the rule does not apply.
-The following condition for example applies to orders with German delivery addresses.
-Just like a node it may also define a number of ActivationTimeFrames.
+A condition is a fundamental part of the dynamic routing rules.
+It contains a rule and links to a RoutingStrategyNode that applies if the rule is matched.
+It may also define a subsequent condition to be evaluated if the rule does not apply.
+Like a node, a condition can also define one or more ActivationTimeFrames.

 {